codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 * **The uploaded certificate and provisioning profile do not match.** For example, you're using a development certificate and a distribution profile to sign the build, or the certificate used for signing is not included in the provisioning profile.

-* **You don't have the required entitlements enabled for your app in Apple Developer portal.** In such cases, you will often see an error message similar to this one:
+* **You don't have the required entitlements enabled for your app in the Apple Developer portal.** In such cases, you will often see an error message similar to this one:

     > Code Signing Error: "Runner" requires a provisioning profile with the Push Notifications feature.
 Select a provisioning profile in the Signing & Capabilities editor.